Amanieu/regalloc3/README.md

 - Faster compilation of multiple functions by preserving and reusing memory allocations across runs.
 - Validation functions to check `Function` and `RegInfo` implementations.

+Refer to the extensive [design document] for more detail on the internal implementation of the allocator.

 [regalloc2]: https://github.com/bytecodealliance/regalloc2
+[design document]: DESIGN.md

 ## Flags